trilbymedia/grav-plugin-flex-objects/README.md

 ## About

-The **Flex Objects** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Flex objects allows you to create collections of objects, which can modified by CRUD operations via the admin plugin to easily manage large sets of data that don't fit as simple YAML configuration files, or Grav pages.
-These objects are defined by blueprint written in YAML and they are rendered by a set of twig files.
+The **Flex Objects** Plugin is for [Grav CMS](https://github.com/getgrav/grav).
+Flex objects is a powerful new plugin that allows you to build custom collections of objects, which can modified by CRUD operations via the admin plugin to easily manage large sets of data that don't make sens as simple YAML configuration files, or Grav pages.
+These objects are defined by blueprints written in YAML and they are rendered by a set of twig files.
 Additionally both objects and collections can be customized by PHP classes, which allows you to define complex behaviors and relationships between the objects.

 ![](assets/flex-objects-list.png)